Overview

 client accounts are maintained.

-While we do not maintain a wrap fee program, in certain circumstances we may recommend that clients
+While we do not maintain a wrap fee program, in certain circumstances we recommend that clients engage

-engage a third-party sub-adviser that participates in a wrap fee program.
-In those cases, clients participating
+a third-party sub-adviser that participates in a wrap fee program, which results in certain clients paying

-in such programs may pay different transaction costs than clients who do not participate in wrap fee
+different prices for the same or similar securities transactions than clients who do not participate in wrap fee

 arrangements.